-- 1) Development is to be designed to accommodate predominantly commercial employment activities. - 2) The built form is to provide for large, contiguous and efficient commercial floorplates suitable for achieving A Grade office space. - 3) The location of the uses shall generally be in accordance with Figure 2. - 4) Where possible, complementary uses which activate the public domain are encouraged.
+- 1) Development is to be designed to accommodate predominantly commercial employment activities. - 2) The built form is to provide for large, contiguous and efficient commercial floorplates suitable for achieving A Grade office space. - 3) The location of the uses shall generally be in accordance with Figure 2. - 4) Where possible, the development should maximise opportunities to incorporate retail, restaurant, bar facilities and other non-residential floor space to promote the activation, amenity, diversity and place-making objectives and contribute to the night-time and weekend economy of the CBD. - 5) A retail strategy should be prepared and submitted with the detailed SSD Application which demonstrates how the retail opportunities proposed best respond to the market and user's needs.
+In addition, the strategy is to demonstrate how the OSD retail fits into the overall retail strategy for the integrated station development and contributes to the place-making and vibrancy of the development.